Blosc/python-blosc2/README.rst

 In this case, performance is a bit far from top-level libraries like Numexpr or Numba, but it is still pretty nice (and probably using CPUs with more cores than M2 would allow closing the performance gap even further).
+One important thing to know is that the memory consumption when using the `LazyArray.eval()` method is very low, because the output is an `NDArray` object that is compressed and in-memory by default.
+On its hand `LazyArray.__getitem__()` method returns an actual NumPy array, so it is not recommended to use it for large datasets, as it will consume quite a bit of memory (but it can still be convenient for small outputs).

 It is important to note that the `NDArray` object can use memory-mapped files as well, and the benchmark above is actually using a memory-mapped file as the storage for the operands.
-Memory-mapped files are very useful when the operands do not fit in-memory, and the performance is still very good.
+Memory-mapped files are very useful when the operands do not fit in-memory, while keeping good performance.
 Thanks to Jan Sellner for his implementation in Blosc2.

 And here it is the performance when the operands do not fit well in-memory: